fallonwilliams/gladys-feed/README.md

 pytest
 ```

 Open `dashboard/index.html` in a browser to view the static dashboard, or serve the repo locally if your browser blocks local `fetch()` calls.
-The dashboard now switches between multiple checked-in country feeds from `data/feeds/`.

 ## Notes

-The original root-level draft files were normalized into package modules and documentation so the repo is importable, testable, and ready for further integration work.
+The package modules and documentation are compact to be ready for further research and sustainability development work.